The SHIM Guide

 Orchestrate

 As Tracks mature, humans shift from doing work to supervising work.
-Orchestration is where:
+SHIM expands in two ways at once:

 Harmonized → Assisted → Copiloted → Agentic → Orchestrated